-This post shares with you tried-and-true tips for passing the BTLPT.
+This post shares with you tried-and-true tips for how to pass the BTLPT.

 The Bilingual Target Language Proficiency Test (BTLPT) is one of the teacher certification tests required for individuals who’d like to teach bilingual education in the state of Texas.